twitch0001/granitepy/README.md

 @bot.command()
 async def connect(ctx):
     player = bot.andesite.get_player(ctx.guild.id) # fetches the player

+    if not ctx.author.voice:
+        return await ctx.send("Must be connected to a voice channel")

     await player.connect(ctx.author.voice.channel.id) # connects to the channel the command invoker is in